19 February - 22 March 2024

 Please check our admission requirements to ensure you meet the minimum requirements for the course.

-Interested in participating in this post-graduate diploma course?
-Use the ''Apply now'' button below to submit your application using our new, simplified, user-friendly forms.
-For questions regarding the application procedure and admission requirements, visit our information page.
+Are you interested in participating in this post-graduate diploma course?
+Use the "Apply now" button below to submit your application using our new, simplified, user-friendly forms.
+For further information on the application procedure, admission requirements, and available funding opportunities, visit our information page.

 If you are still searching for a sponsor, have a look at our section on available funding opportunities.